 1) Downtown – On Foot

 Start off your weekend by checking out downtown Bend, on foot.
-Visit Bend, has a list of historic walking tour highlights, including the Reid School – the first modern schoolhouse in Bend, and GP Putnam House – first publisher of the Bend Bulletin, a Bend mayor, and husband of Amelia Earhart.
+Visit Bend, has a list of historic walking tour highlights (including the Reid School – the first modern schoolhouse in Bend, and GP Putnam House – first publisher of the Bend Bulletin, a Bend mayor, and husband of Amelia Earhart).
+My favorite, is just to wander – check out the lovely Mirror Pond and Drake Park, pop into a few new or old shops, and grab a drink.
 If galleries and shopping are more your style, check out the numerous art galleries.
-Drake Park is also a great place to relax and watch the locals, or try playing a game called “Spot the California transplants” ;)
+Drake Park is a great place to relax and watch the locals, or try playing a game called “Spot the California transplants” ;)

 2) Not Your Typical Dinner & A Movie

 One of McMenamins’ newest renovations, Old St. Francis School (700 NW Bond Street; 1-877-661-4228), is a one-stop shop for catching a $3 movie, pizza and McMenamins handcrafted ales.
 It’s one of the smallest McMenamin’s theater pubs though, so make sure to get there early.
 Right in downtown Bend, it’s also a convenient and kitschy place to stay.
 Even if you’re not spending the night (from $114), check out the Turkish style soaking pool before you leave.

 3) Breakfast Time!